flaviowh/Google-Adv.-Data-Analytics-Notebooks/README.md

 ### The Nuts and Bolts of Machine Learning

 Here we got our hands on models I was already familiar with, mostly of the supervised learning type, such as trees, random forests, xgboost, naive bayes.
 And unsepervised clustering models.
 I learned more about how to chose these models for each specific task and how to tune them properly.
-I only regret the course not covering neural networks.
+I only regret the course not covering neural networks, wich I learned a little about from books, but it makes sense since almost all the models taught are explainable, and also perform very reliably and even better than a black-box NN in many situations.

 ### Google Advanced Data Analytics Capstone